w3c/mediacapture-region/Questionnaire.md

 No.

 ## 2.12.
 What temporary identifiers do the features in this specification create or expose to the web?
 This feature allows a website to mint tokens called [CropTarget](https://w3c.github.io/mediacapture-region/#crop-target).
 These are opaque interfaces which are only meaningful within their [browsing context](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context).
 They do **not** outlive the browsing session.
-The party minting the tokens may transfer them to trusted third parties within the [browsing context](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context).
+The party minting the tokens may transfer them to trusted third-parties within the [browsing context](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context).
 The only use these tokens have, is to allow **stripping** information from a video stream by cropping it.

 ## 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?
 Not applicable.